signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/5-tem-for-bookkeper.md

 ---
 ## For bookkeepers

-### Bookkeeper

-Bookkeeping is the final stage in processing expenses or mileage and can be efficiently managed with just a few clicks in ExFlow Travel & Expense Management\'s Business Central.
+Bookkeeping is the final stage in processing expenses or mileage and can be efficiently managed with just a few clicks in ExFlow Travel & Expense Business Central.
 Please note that Business Central is not designed for submitting expenses or mileage.
 For these purposes, kindly use the mobile app or the web portal.

 <br/>

 ### Overview in Business Central

-The roles **Travel & Expense management, Business Manager** and **Accountant** contains the following tiles in the role center.
+The roles **Travel & Expense, Business Manager** and **Accountant** contains the following tiles in the role center.

 ![A screenshot of a computer screen Description automatically generated](@site/static/img/media/tem-083.png)